Jiwani Coastal Wetland: Flora and fauna

-Jiwani coast provides two main ecological habitats; the mangrove swamps and the sandy beaches.
+The Jiwani coast provides two main ecological habitats; the mangrove swamps and the sandy beaches.
 The site near the delta is swampy and marshy and is covered with one of the three species of Mangroves in Pakistan; Avicennia marina.
 Jiwani is also an important nesting site for the endangered olive ridley sea turtle and green sea turtles.
 The four turtle beaches where they nest are clustered on the eastern side of the coastline and are considered one of the most important marine turtle sites in Pakistan.